follow-the-sun/follow-the-sun.github.io/index.md

 In 2004 a study conducted within the company of WDSGlobal reported the following list of what worked in FTS software development (when doing Extreme Programming) \[7\]:

-* Daily handovers
+* Daily handovers.
-* Face-to-face communication (video calls for handovers)
+* Face-to-face communication (video calls for handovers).
-* Shared common configuration
+* Shared common configuration.
-* Remote pairing, for "collaborating on ideas and sharing experiences, removing misunderstandings, and fostering shared memory between the pair and through them the teams"
+* Remote pairing, for "collaborating on ideas and sharing experiences, removing misunderstandings, and fostering shared memory between the pair and through them the teams".
-* Round-the-World Program, which means that each member of the team works at each region for four to six weeks (if possible), which means that a team member gains "a certain level of knowledge of the background and shared cultural values, and building trust with members in other regions"
+* Round-the-World Program, which means that each member of the team works at each region for four to six weeks (if possible), which means that a team member gains "a certain level of knowledge of the background and shared cultural values, and building trust with members in other regions".
-* Work together on features and issues
+* Work together on features and issues.
-* Coaches had one-on-one meetings after daily handovers, all coaches had weekly meetings to discuss issues and once in a quarter all coaches physically met for two weeks to deal with more complicated issues and discuss long term planning
+* Coaches had one-on-one meetings after daily handovers, all coaches had weekly meetings to discuss issues and once in a quarter all coaches physically met for two weeks to deal with more complicated issues and discuss long term planning.
-* Regular discussions about Extreme Programming
+* Regular discussions about Extreme Programming.

 The study reported the following lessons that were learned:

-* Balance teams, so that one team does not dominates the project
+* Balance teams, so that one team does not dominates the project.
-* Introduce "a set of rules and pre-defined processes" so that "all of the team members ... know exactly what to expect from each other"
+* Introduce "a set of rules and pre-defined processes" so that "all of the team members know exactly what to expect from each other".
 * The problem of introducing innovation.
 Ideal would be a consensus among the whole team, but this is very time consuming, due to different locations and time zones.
-* Allow some flexibility in different locations with respect to shared processes
+* Allow some flexibility in different locations with respect to shared processes.

 The study involved teams from the USA, UK and Singapore.
 Although these regions share the English language, there were cultural differences, for example, "one culture has more emphasis on self sufficiency; therefore they tend not to ask for help when problems come up.
 Another culture would not offer their help unless they were asked while the third considered that presenting the problem was a sufficient invitation for willing team members to jump in and help".